ThreatDudes/simple-realtime-rss/README.md

 ## Installing
-The only external library here is [`rss-feed-emitter`](https://www.npmjs.com/package/rss-feed-emitter).
+For RSS, we use the external library here [`rss-feed-emitter`](https://www.npmjs.com/package/rss-feed-emitter).
 It can be installed with
 ```
 npm i rss-feed-emitter
 ```
+Redis is also used as databse for storing feed information.
+[Read this quickstart here](https://redis.io/topics/quickstart) for instructions on installation.
+In the `config.json` make sure your Redis host IP and Port match what is running on the system.

 ## Configuration
 In `feeds.json` you can list out the feeds you would want to ingest with this schema: